The importance of stretching: why practice stretching?

 - Perform dynamic stretching exercises

-- Perform your sports activity and conclude it with regeneration exercises
+- Conclude with regeneration exercises

 - Constantly apply breathing control (and possibly practice meditation)